www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/compatibility-portability-and-adaptability/2025-02-25-t59-port-shell-project-to-java-and-the-network-worker.md

            * [ ] Make testAtRemote work locally via `.splitcells.martins.avots.distro/bin/test`, but only make client side based on Java.
                * [x] Adjust Volume paths.
                * [x] Make `NetworkWorkerTest#testTestAtRemote()` generate multi line scripts, as these are otherwise hard to support, read and understand.
-               * [ ] Store execution script in target folder just like the Dockerfile and program script.
+               * [o] Store execution script in target folder just like the Dockerfile and program script. -> Logging is enough for now.
-               * [ ] Note why distinction between default user config and instance config is being done.
+               * [x] Note why distinction between default user config and instance config is being done.
-                   * [ ] Development and running should be possible on one user, in order to simplify administration.
+                   * [x] Development and running should be possible on one user, in order to simplify administration.
 Do not require OS administration for simple development task.
-                   * [ ] Remote user config, remote test config and local user are inherently different configs.
+                   * [x] Remote user config, remote test config and local user are inherently different configs.
-               * [ ] Use different `net.splitcell.shell` config folder on developer computer.
-See NET_SPLITCELLS_SHELL_CONFIG_FOLDER.
+               * [o] Use different `net.splitcell.shell` config folder on developer computer.
+See NET_SPLITCELLS_SHELL_CONFIG_FOLDER. -> Everything is done in the container, so this is not needed.
-               * [ ] Escape single quotes.
-               * [ ] Note that only `worker.bootstrap` is allowed to be a bash script. `worker.bootstrap` needs to be a portable as possible with as minimal and small OS dependencies as possible.
+               * [x] Note that only `worker.bootstrap` is allowed to be a bash script. `worker.bootstrap` needs to be a portable as possible with as minimal and small OS dependencies as possible. -> Shell, git, Java and Maven is required.
                * [ ] Create a complete reset command of network worker, so that everything can be tested.
+                   * [x] Git
+                   * [ ] Delete .m2 via `rm -rf ~/.local/state/net.splitcells.network.worker/.m2/repository/net/splitcells/`
            * [x] Make testAtRemote work remotely on Raspberry Pi via `.splitcells.martins.avots.distro/bin/test`.
                * [x] Do not nest user folders via Podman aka `./.local/state/net.splitcells.martins.avots.distro/.local/state/net.splitcells.martins.avots.distro.LiveDistro/logs/`, in order to simplify folder structure and thereby the administration.